plainionist/plainionist.github.io/_posts/2017-01-04-Continuous-Delivery.md

 ## Update

 My major take-away: the approach of Continuous Delivery and the Deployment Pipeline allows you to truly work in an incremental and iterative way.

-You do not need to have everything right at the begining - you just need your basic pipeline working right from the begining and then incrementally improve.
+You do not need to have everything right at the beginning - you just need your basic pipeline working right from the beginning and then incrementally improve.

 With a full automated pipeline pushing updates to your users is so easy that delivering small improvements, bug fixes and features becomes fun again ;-)